 Sizzling Murg Platter:

 We had called for a tasting portion and thus tried Murg Malai Kebab, Murg Banjaara Kebab and Murg Pudina Kebab: The chicken platter had tender juicy chicken, perfectly marinated in Indian spices.
-All the 3 kebabs at this North Indian Restaurant are scrumptious and can be order without a thought.
+All the 3 kebabs at this North Indian Restaurant are scrumptious and can be ordered without a thought.
 I loved Banjaara the most from the lot.

 Lucknowi Mutton Kebab Platter:

-In the tasting portion we had got Galouti Kebab, Shami Kebab and Chapli Kebab: The mutton kebabs have finely minced mutton, cooked thoroughly in the spices.
+In the tasting portion, we had got Galouti Kebab, Shami Kebab and Chapli Kebab: The mutton kebabs have finely minced mutton, cooked thoroughly in the spices.
 The kebabs melt in your mouth, giving amazing flavours.
 I loved Galouti kebab the most from the lot.

 Sizzling Sea Food Platter:

-In the tasting portion we try Tandoori Jhinga Kebab and Maahi Kebab.
+In the tasting portion, we try Tandoori Jhinga Kebab and Maahi Kebab.
 The prawns were a little tough, small pieces and the Maahi kebab is the basa fish (Pangasius bocourti) boneless and serve like a kebab.
 Order if you’re a Basa fan only, else their mutton and chicken platter at any point is more preferred.